Repossession of your Freedom

 Pay Child Support Even When You Know it Will Effect Your Credit

 Forget the credit score.
-You may be in dire financial straits but child support is not based on financial stability.
+You may be in dire financial straits but child support in Alabama is not based on financial stability.
 It is based on gross income.
 If you have to juggle bills and pay late then pay the other bills late.
 Not the child support.
 I know it’s hard to accept being in collections or to see your credit go down the drain, but the Court isn’t going to care about your Visa bill.

 Be Humble, Even When It’s Hard

 If you happen to get behind, don’t be either cavalier or rude about it.
 The Court doesn’t care about the following, “They aren’t using the money on the kids,” or “They don’t need my money” or one I’ve heard lately, “They’re parents are millionaires.”
 Really?
 This particular offender has a jail sentence over his head.
 If you are behind unavoidably then notify the custodial parent and make good on the payments as soon as practical.

 This isn’t legal advice but important none the less, change your mindset.
 Most people come in and say, “I want to support my kids” but the thought of paying to their ex really irritates them.
 I know.
 I get it.
 But the support is to insure the custodial parent has adequate housing, utilities, food, gas, reliable transport, etc. FOR THE CHILDREN.
 Try to think about what the money is designed for instead of being resentful.
 It will make it a lot easier to pay when you aren’t pissed off about the payment.

 Even if you can’t see your children for some reason, it is NOT a valid reason not to pay support.
 If you are ordered to pay, then you have to pay.
 The two issues are completely separate from one another.
 If you aren’t being afforded your visitation then you should file a petition with the Court.
 You can’t hold the money hostage until the visitation is complied with.